- Review Terms and Conditions

 NOTE: Grantees should remove the credit line and logos from their publicity materials after the grant period.

-- Write your legislators
+- Write Your Legislators

 We require that you contact your federal elected officials (Senators/Congresspersons) to inform them of the South Arts and National Endowment for the Arts support of this project.
-Many federal officials prefer to receive constituent correspondence via email and/or through their official Web site (officials and their contact information can be found at www.votesmart.org).
+Many federal officials prefer to receive constituent correspondence via email and/or through their official Website (officials and their contact information can be found at www.votesmart.org).
 You may also choose to send a hard-copy letter on your organization’s letterhead.
 Confirmation that you have emailed or sent them hard-copy letters is required in your Final Report Form.

 Below is an example of a letter that we feel expresses our partnership goals.
 Please use this letter as a reference when writing your own letters.
 All grantees are required to contact their federal elected officials to acknowledge them for appropriating the funds for these grants and to inform them of the project activities and community impact.

-Download an example of a legislative letter
+Download an example of a legislative letter.

-The Final Report Form, completed in Salesforce, and all support materials are due within 30 days of the completion of your funded engagement.
+The Final Report Form, completed in Salesforce and all support materials are due within 30 days of the completion of your funded engagement.
 We are transitioning from the use of a Data Universal Numbering System (DUNS) Number to a new Unique Entity Identifier (UEI).
 The UEI is issued at no cost through the federal System for Award Management website (SAM.gov).
 This new UEI is required of our grant programs supported by the National Endowment for the Arts and must be included in your final report.
 Learn more here.

 South Arts is required to collect and report location data from grantees.
 You will need to provide the location (i.e., street address, city, state, and zip code) for EACH activity supported by our grant funds in the Final Report Form.
-Please plan for this requirement so that you can complete your report.
+Please plan for this requirement so that you are able to complete your report.
 Grant funds will not be processed if you fail to provide the requested data.

 Final payments are processed after the completion of the project and receipt of the Final Report Form.
-You can request an advance payment of up to 75% of your total grant.